Watch our latest success story with Corteva. Watch now

 According to a report by the World Economic Forum, significant supply chain disruptions reduce the share price of affected companies by 7% on average.
 One of the main reasons why supply chain disruptions impact these companies is the lack of visibility over their supply chain.

+Most companies are still struggling to connect the entire value chain with a seamless flow of data.
 Many businesses are still monitoring their supply chains on multiple spreadsheets based on information shared by email, or phone calls.
 This inefficient and opaque paper-based process leads to a decrease in productivity, an increase in costs of working capital, risks of mistakes, and in the end, damages to brand reputation.
+Digital can deliver major benefits to efficiency and transparency that improve operations and help secure business continuity.

 Selecting the right technology supplier with a reliable supply chain visibility software is crucial to face supply chain disruptions.
 On the contrary, choosing the wrong technology supplier can negatively affect the company’s bottom line and tie up costly resources during implementation.
 To be sure that your provider’s solution matches your needs and requirements, here are important questions you need to assess before signing up for a service offering.